StuartJO/plotSurfaceROIBoundary/README.md

 <img src="./figures/SurfaceBoundaryPlotsExample.png" width="100%">

-These scripts will plot the boundaries of a ROI on a surface.
+These MATLAB scripts will plot the boundaries of a ROI on a surface.
 Additionally code is provided so that certain regions can be excluded from the colourmap.

 There are five ways of defining a boundary here (I know right?
 Overkill!!), 'faces', 'midpoint', 'centroid', 'edge_vertices', and 'edge_faces'.